aaltsys/doc-server3/workstation/04_dos-ems.rst

 Microsoft security patch KB2724197 for Windows XP from 10/9/2012 is intended to prevent improper memory assignment in programs run by an authenticated local user (meaning you, of course).
-Generally this patch should be removed using the following directions:
+Generally this patch should be removed or else the :program:`EMS Magic` program described below must be used to provide EMS.
+Follow the directions below to remove KB2724197 from Windows XP:

 #.
 From the :guilabel:`Start` menu, <right-click> :guilabel:`My Computer` and
    choose :menuselection:`Properties`.